More tickets on sale now due to popluar demand!

 Before purchasing tickets please carefully review your event and ticket selection as no refunds or exchanges will be available on any purchase except as required by the Live Performance Australia Ticketing Code of Practice Consumer Code.
 Full T&C can be found here.

-Yes, this unique and versatile space is suitable for a whole host of events.
-There is an elegant bar and courtyard space to enhance your experience – and of course external caterers are welcome to deliver where no on-site kitchen is required.
-For enquiries, contact firstname.lastname@example.org
+The Grand Electric is a unique and versatile space suitable for a whole host of events.
+There is an elegant bar and courtyard space to enhance your experience and party catering options are available upon request.
+View more information here.

 The building which houses The Grand Electric was originally built to house the NSW branch of the Australian Railway Union in the 1930s.
 This history is present in the star-shaped insignia of the ARU, still visible on the front of the building.
 There is evidence that the space was used for occasional theatre and burlesque performances as early as the 1940s.
 However the space has been used exclusively for theatre since the Performance Space for contemporary performance was established in the 1980s.
 Today, the spirit of the railway workers who originally used the space as a union hall are carried through in the turn-of-the-century railway themed décor.